The Curious Case of ASASSN-20hx: A Slowly-Evolving, UV and X-ray Luminous, Ambiguous Nuclear Transient: Discussion

 Next, we can compare the host galaxy of ASASSN-20hx to other TDE hosts.
 As shown in Figure \ref{fig:ew_bpt}, the host galaxy has less evidence of recently formed stars than many TDE hosts.
 As with most TDE hosts, the archival optical emission is non-variable and shows no evidence of previous outbursts (see Figs. \ref{fig:long_lc} and \ref{fig:TESS_lc}).
 The SMBH mass derived from scaling relations for the host galaxy is $10^{7.9}$ \msun, which is higher than most TDEs and very close to the point where the observable TDE rate begins to decrease rapidly \citep{kochanek16b, vanvelzen18, wevers19a}.

 The lack of broad spectral lines is odd for the TDE scenario.
 While various lines are seen at differing strengths in TDEs \citep[e.g.,][]{leloudas19, vanvelzen21}, H or He lines are almost always seen.
-In only two cases, OGLE16aaa \citep{wyrzykowski17} and PS1-11af \citep{chornock14} has a TDE not exhibited significant line emission.
-However, spectra were only obtained for these objects near peak emission so we do not know if lines appeared later.
+In only one case, PS1-11af \citep{chornock14}, has a TDE not exhibited significant line emission.
+However, spectra were only obtained for PS1-11af near peak emission so we do not know if lines appeared later.
 It is possible to delay the production of strong lines \citep{roth18}, which has been observed for the TDE ASASSN-19dj \citep[e.g.,][]{hinkle21a}.
 This could explain the lack of emission lines, but lines typically appear relatively quickly after peak ($\sim 30$ days), whereas ASASSN-20hx is still devoid of emission lines after a year.

 The X-ray emission of ASASSN-20hx is also unlike any other TDE, starting with the fact that it is best fit by a power law rather than a blackbody.
 This is uncommon for TDE X-ray spectra \citep{auchettl17}.
+However, \citet{mummery21b} suggest that TDEs on more massive SMBHs should show non-thermal X-ray spectra and evolve more slowly, much like the observed behavior of ASASSN-20hx.
 While the hardness ratios of ASASSN-20hx are somewhat soft, they are still harder than many other X-ray luminous TDEs like ASASSN-14li \citep{holoien16a} and ASASSN-19dj \citep{hinkle21a}.